 It is so important to use all of your resources to identify employers that are right for you.
 In addition, you want to do enough employer research before an interview or job fair so that you can clearly articulate why you are the best fit for that particular company.
 In addition to the thousands of employers listed in Handshake, we also recommend that students use resources such as the LinkedIn Alumni tool and Buzzfile to identify a list of companies to target during a job or internship search.
 When you meet the company in person, be sure to use these tools along with the company website to be able to explain why your skills and experiences match the position you are seeking.

 Did you know that it takes 6 – 9 months to find a full-time professional job?
 Our staff is ready to guide you throughout your senior year so that you are using LinkedIn, Handshake, career fairs and other networking opportunities to job search effectively.
 Juniors and seniors who are preparing for the job search should use the GC Career Planning Milestones as a checklist of career management activities.
-To get started on your job search, check out our handout and make an appointment with a career advisor.
+To get started on your job search, check out our informational job search video and our handout and make an appointment with a career advisor.

 If you’re like many students, your undergraduate degree is just the beginning.
 As you discover career options that interest you, you may find that a graduate degree is your next step.
 We have a team of dedicated staff who work specifically with students who are on a pre-professional track or have decided to include graduate school into their career plans.
 Our staff can help you research programs, review application materials, and read personal statements.
 You can even meet representatives from over 50 programs at our annual Graduate & Professional School Fair each October.